DimitarL/interview-challenge-backend/README.md

 # rental

-The end users of the Wheeler Trader application are the workers in car showrooms.
+The end users of the Rental application are the workers in car showrooms.
 Our application does not yet have a UI (it currently exposes REST APIs)

 ## How to run
 ### Running the db